-During fiscal 2016, approximately 35% of revenue generated was in Canadian dollars with most of the balance being in U.S. dollars.
+During fiscal 2017, approximately 28% of revenue generated was in Canadian dollars with most of the balance being in U.S. dollars.
 Since most of the input costs related to this revenue is denominated in the same currency as the revenue, the impact on earnings is somewhat muted.

-The favourable foreign exchange translation impact for the year, when comparing to the effective rates for the prior year, is estimated at approximately \$24 million on revenue.
+The favourable foreign exchange translation impact for the year, when comparing to the effective rates for the prior year, is estimated at approximately \$1 million on revenue.
 Net earnings however, remained less impacted by currency fluctuations during the year as a large proportion of costs are typically incurred in the same currency as revenue.
-The estimated total unfavourable FX impact on net earnings for the year was estimated at \$1 million.
+The total FX impact on net earnings for the year was negligible.